Photo: Borden-Carleton Branch Service Officer Pieter Valkenburg doing research (Credit: Daria Valkenburg)

 In the meantime the first article ran in the PEI Genealogical Society Newsletter and a shorter version ran in Charlottetown’s Guardian.
 The Carr descendants of Vincent CARR had said that he was single, and the military attestation paper when he signed up agreed with this.
 However, we found out that sometime between enlisting on June 5, 1915 and his death on October 30, 2017, he married Bessie H. Carr of Summerside.
 Sadly she died a year after her husband.
 Unfortunately, we have no photo of Bessie Carr, nor were we able to find a marriage record.
 Can anyone help?

-In his research, Pieter found two soldiers on the monument whose names are inscribed on the Vimy Memorial in France.
+In his research, Pieter found two soldiers on the monument whose names are inscribed on the Canadian National Vimy Memorial in France.
 One was in the wrong place at the wrong time due to a name mix-up and died, the other survived the battle, only to perish a month later.
 Their tales became the subject of the second article about the project.

 Patrick Raymond ARSENAULT was the soldier who was transferred by error and ended up in the Battle of Vimy Ridge, died on April 11, 1917.